pinztrek/mesher/README.md

 We need to test whether these will work across devices.
 But until then, I've saved config files for the T114 and t1000e.

+## Putting an existing T114, T1k, etc on mesher:
+We are seeing some nuances in the meshtastic firmware which requires some clearing when moving frequencies.
+This is likely due to delayed writes from the firmware to the protobuffers which store the data on flash.
+Likewise, we have seen multiple cases of old chats with issues.

+### Delete any existing channels via radio config before trying to load the URL
+- It will recreate a default *LongFast*
+- Reboot the node
+- Use the URL or QR code above to add the *mesher* and *nokey* channels

+### Delete any existing chats, as they seem to remember the frequency
+- Go to the chat tab, and delete any existing chats including those for the channels.
+(Long press to select in the android client, typically left swipe in IOS)
+- It will recreate them to match your channel new definitions.
+You should see *mesher* and *nokey*, with appropriate icons.

 ## Nebra and other Pi based configs running meshtasticd
 Pi based systems require additional setup.
 As always, do a backup prior to executing.
 `meshtastic --export-config  | grep -v "No Serial Mesh" > myconfig.yaml`